labex-labs/open-source-labs/python/python-mastery/lab-ex5-2-returning-values-from-functions/en/intro.md

 # Introduction

-**Objectives:**

-- Learn how to return multiple values from functions
-- Understand optional return values and handling errors
+In this lab, you will learn how to return multiple values from functions in Python.
+You'll also understand optional return values and how to handle errors effectively.

-- Explore the concept of Futures for concurrent programming
+Moreover, you will explore the concept of Futures for concurrent programming.
+Although returning a value may seem simple, different programming scenarios present various patterns and considerations.

-In this exercise, we explore different patterns for returning values from functions in Python.
-While returning a value might seem straightforward, there are several patterns and considerations that arise in different programming scenarios.